A Kernel Multiple Change-point Algorithm via Model Selection: Abstract

 \section{Abstract}

 We tackle the change-point problem with data belonging to a general set.
-We propose a penalty for choosing the number of change-points in the kernel algorithm of \cite{Har_Cap:2007}.
-This penalty generalizes the one proposed for one dimensional signals by \cite{Leb:2005}.
-We prove it satisfies a non-asymptotic oracle inequality by showing new concentration results in Hilbert spaces.
-Experiments on synthetic and real data illustrate the accuracy of our method, showing it can detect changes in the whole distribution, even when the mean and variance are constant.
-Our algorithm can also deal with data of complex nature, such as the GIST descriptors which are commonly used for video temporal segmentation.
+We build a penalty for choosing the number of change-points in the kernel-based method of \citet{Har_Cap:2007}.
+This penalty generalizes the one proposed by \citet{Leb:2005} for a one-dimensional signal changing only through its mean.
+We prove a non-asymptotic oracle inequality for the proposed method, thanks to a new concentration result for some function of Hilbert-space valued random variables.
+Experiments on synthetic and real data illustrate the accuracy of our method, showing that it can detect changes in the whole distribution of data, even when the mean and variance are constant.